If you’re an employee who works from home, you may be able to claim a deduction for your working from home expenses.

-Originally, if you’re an employee working from, the fixed-rate method is the typical way of calculating your working from home deductions.
+Originally, if you’re an employee who works from home, the fixed-rate method is the typical way of calculating your working from home tax deductions.

-Under this method, the ATO allows you to claim a fixed rate of 52 cents per hour for each hour that you work from home to cover the costs of your running expenses such as:
+Under the fixed-rate method, the ATO allows you to claim a fixed rate of 52 cents per hour for each hour that you work from home to cover the costs of your running expenses such as:

-- depreciation on home office furniture such as your desk;
+- depreciation (i.e. the decline in value) on home office furniture such as your desk;

 - electricity and gas; and